helikon-labs/subvt-backend/subvt-validator-details-server/README.md

 }
 ```

-After the initial subscription, the server is going to publish to the client only the updates regarding the validator.
+After the initial response, the server is going to publish to the client only the updates regarding the validator.
-Validator update is going to have only the updated fields.
-In the case of a validator with no changes, the reponse will
+Validator update is going to have only the changed fields.
+In the case of a validator with no changes, the response will
-be only contained the last processed block number:
+only contain the last processed finalized block number:

 ```
 {